nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 }
 {% endhighlight %}

 Can we depend on this code to tell us how `MyClass` functions?
 No. This is because we mocked out `MyClass`.
-This is a very simple example at a very micro-view of our potential code.
-How does this look at the macro level?
+This is a very simple example at a very micro-view of our potential codebase.
+How does this your codebase but at the macro level?
 Does your codebase have tests for all of your `MyClass`es where it makes sense?

 What are the value-add of your tests?
 Can you say that you currently `depend on` your tests?

-In order to be able to depend on tests they need to be high value add. _How do we do this?_ T
+In order to be able to depend on tests they need to be high value add. _How do we do this?_

 Some of the following talking points contribute to idea of understanding the value-add proposition of your tests.
 If you have flaky, slow, and high haintenance tests, they might not be high value add even if they test all if the `MyClass`es in your codebase and provide extensive regression coverage.

 ### Slow

 `Slow` is a relative term.
 It depends on the team and the organization.
 For some folks, a unit test that takes 100ms might be considered slow while a system test that takes 100ms is considered incredible fast.
 But a test of any form that takes 5 minutes is considered slow vs for example 2 minutes.
-What about 500 integration tests that take 5 minutes to run (0.6 seconds per test) vs 500 system tests that each take 2 minutes toe execute?
+What about 500 integration tests that take 5 minutes to run (0.6 seconds per test) vs 500 system tests that each take 2 minutes to execute?
 How fast (or how slow) is that test suite?

 How do you define a slow test?
 How does your team or organization define slow?
 Is slow acceptable?
 When is slow unacceptable?
 Is slow acceptable when we are debugging that test locally?
 Or is unacceptable when monitoring the build server?
+Is slow acceptable while implementing them vs maintining them?
 Can we make this test quicker? ....

 _What is this slow test actually even doing?_